LogoLogo

 Tip You can click any two or all three of these icons at once to isolate the precise workspace you wish.
 For example, if you click and you have almost the entire screen to work with SQL.

 Finally, you can manually re-size your panes without hiding them altogether.
-To resize the SQL and Results panes, or the Catalog and Stores panes, click and drag .
+To resize the SQL and Results panes, or the Database and Stores panes, click and drag .
 To resize the left and right panes, click and drag .

 test@gmail.com